 An employee of any Enron business unit participating in any activity or transaction within coverage of this Policy shall obtain and review a copy of this Policy.
 Such employees must read, understand and comply with this Policy.

 Supersedes Prior Policies

 This Policy supersedes and replaces all previous Credit Risk Management policies concerning credit risk activities that are included within the scope of this Policy.

 Appendix i: Descriptions of Enron ratings

-Situations in which ECT will not Exchange Information

-Information will not be released when such information may tend to mislead the inquirer, constitute a litigable event, or constitute the release of "insider" information.
-Such situations would include imminent bankruptcy filings, pending or present litigation, leveraged buyouts, ESOP's, public offerings, mergers or acquisitions.
-Information will not be exchanged if there is any major credit restructuring being undertaken.